If you’re interested in becoming a certified medical assistant, passing the certification exam is a crucial step.

 Anatomy and Physiology

-Anatomy and physiology are essential subjects for certified medical assistants.
-They are covered in the CMA examination.
+Anatomy and physiology are essential subjects that are covered in the CMA examination.

 Anatomy is the study of the organization and structure of the human body.